Soft rugs? Easy to maintain floors? Here are a few tips for choosing the right flooring to decorate a child's room.

 Plastic coverings in vinyl or PVC.
 This is the least expensive option and it’s the easiest to lay and maintain, but it sometimes lacks aesthetic appeal.
 Have a look at the mood boards in decor shops to get an idea as to the latest trends for this type of flooring.
 Wood effect or vintage tile effect flooring works well in creating a Scandinavian feel in a child’s bedroom.
 Consider using our free 3D online home software to try out different ideas.

-5 tips for choosing the right type of flooring:
+5 tips for choosing the right type of flooring for your kids bedroom sets:

 The younger the child is, the softer and more stain-resistant the flooring should be.
 For a teen, favour industrial, vintage or Scandinavian-inspired flooring.